Mikeq0621/COSI166_team11/README.md

 Currently, visitors to AirStorage can do the following:
 * Create an account or log in as either a User or a Host
 * Hosts can post listings for the storage space(s) they are renting out
-* Users can find search for listings and filter their results based on location, storage space size, and duration
+* Users can search for listings and filter their results based on location, storage space size, and duration
 * Users can rent listings being offered
 * Visitors can view available result options on interactive map